jproven/rock-paper-scissors/README.md

 ## **Acknowledgments**

-Font styles provided by Google Fonts.
+Font styles are provided by Google Fonts.

 ### **Enjoy playing Rock Paper Scissors and may the odds be ever in your favor!**